Latin Person and Number: A Guide to Latin Personal Endings

 Simple, right?
 Now you try!

-PRO TIP: Don’t confuse s and tis.
+PRO TIP: Don’t confuse -s and -tis.
 Always check to see if the final S is preceded by T and I.

 - didicērunt